phusion/passenger-ruby-faye-websocket-demo/README.md

 <a name="running_apache"></a>
 ### Running the demo in Passenger for Apache

 Apache itself doesn't work very well with WebSockets, so running in Apache is not recommended.
-Having said that, Socket.io gracefully falls back to polling when run on Apache, so the demo still works.

 Create a virtual host in your Apache configuration file: